-- 1 We calculate radiative forcing of CO2 and of CH4 by using standard formulae after Myhre et al. - 2 (1998).
-Hereby, we also assume that indirect methane effects lead to a radiative forcing which is - 3 about 15% larger than when only considering the direct radiative effect of changes in - 4 atmospheric CH4 concentrations (Shindell et al., 2009).
-By describing uncertainty in the - 5 diffusive carbon uptake, in climate sensitivity, and in ocean heat uptake, our parameter sampling - 6 accounts for a large spread in simulated carbon-cycle climate responses.
-Based on the pathway - of anthropogenic and permafrost-induced emission of CO2 and CH4, we thus can calculate the - 8 change in global mean surface air temperature (see also supplementary information in Allen et - 9 al. 2009). - As permafrost regions warm much stronger than the globe as a whole, it is important to account - for the polar amplification of temperature change to simulate the warming of permafrost regions. - We do this by applying latitude-dependent amplification factors which we infer from an analysis - of state-of-the-art climate models (CMIP-5, (Taylor et al., 2011)).
-This analysis has resulted in - typical amplification factors between 1.6 at the southernmost permafrost limit and about 2.3 at - the northernmost permafrost limit.
-By using these scaling factors, we thus can translate our - simulated global temperature anomalies into regional warming of high-latitude permafrost - 17 regions.
-Based on these scaled temperatures anomalies, we calculate permafrost degradation in - 18 each latitude band.
+We calculate radiative forcing of CO_2 and of CH_4 by using standard formulae after Myhre et al. (1998).
+Hereby, we also assume that indirect CH_4 effects lead to a radiative forcing which is about 15% larger than when only considering the direct radiative effect of changes in atmospheric CH_4 concentrations (Shindell et al., 2009).
+By describing uncertainty in the diffusive carbon uptake, in climate sensitivity, and in ocean heat uptake, our parameter sampling accounts for a large spread in simulated carbon-cycle climate responses.
+Based on the pathway of anthropogenic and permafrost-induced emission of CO_2 and CH_4 , we thus can calculate the change in global mean surface air temperature (see also supplementary information in Allen et al. 2009).

+As permafrost regions warm much stronger than the globe as a whole, it is important to account for the polar amplification of temperature change to simulate the warming of permafrost regions.
+We do this by applying latitude-dependent amplification factors which we infer from an analysis of state-of-the-art climate models (CMIP-5, (Taylor et al., 2011)).
+This analysis has resulted in typical amplification factors between 1.6 at the southernmost permafrost limit and about 2.3 at the northernmost permafrost limit.
+By using these scaling factors, we thus can translate our simulated global temperature anomalies into regional warming of high-latitude permafrost regions.
+Based on these scaled temperatures anomalies, we calculate permafrost degradation in each latitudinal band.